Get Started with Apache Cordova

 - Click the Add new app button on the bottom-right corner of the page.

-- Locate the project's app secret on the new app's Getting Started page.
-You can also find the app secret on the application project's Settings page - access the menu in the page's upper right corner, then select the Copy app secret item to copy the app secret to the clipboard.
+- Locate the app secret on the application project's Settings page.
+Access the menu in the page's upper right corner, then select the Copy app secret item to copy the app secret to the clipboard.

 3. Add the App Center SDK to the project